WeiChengTseng/DL_final_project/Readme_rebuild.md

 ### Observation Space
 each striker and each goalie will have 112 dimension vector represent their observations. <br>
+Vector Observation space: 112 corresponding to local 14 ray casts, each detecting 7 possible object types, along with the object's distance.
+Perception is in 180 degree view from front of agent.<br>

 ### Two Goal: